mobilesite/vueapp/README.md

-Build a webapp based on vue.js 2.0 step by step, packed by webpack.
+Build a web app with vue.js 2.0 step by step, taking webpack 2.0 as the packing tool.

 ## Installation && Usage

-1. add the host to your hosts list:
+1. Add the host to your hosts list:

 127.0.0.1	localhost

-2. change to the project direct and install dependencies
+2. Change to the project direct and install dependencies

 ```
 $ npm install